 A general rule to follow is avoiding high color brightness and saturation or at least keeping them to highlight a particular element.

 Be inclusive of those with color blindness.
 The most common form of color blindness causes those afflicted to confuse red and green, and less commonly the confusion between yellow and blue.
 So use variety in the lightness and saturation to differentiate between colors rather than relying only on hue.

 Sites like Coblis have color blindness simulators to help you get an idea of how your visuals will look and if there are potential ambiguities.

 When it comes to data visualization, color is a necessary component in visual aids such as charts and elements.
 Misusing color could be distracting or confusing, but using color productively helps you tell the story you want to tell.
 Depending on the data you want to convey, there are different types of color palettes to consider.

 A qualitative palette is used when the information presented deals with categorical variables such as age groups, countries, race, etc. In a qualitative palette, a distinct color is assigned to each variable or group.

 A qualitative palette relies on the colors to differentiate between several variables, so try to limit the palette to no more than ten colors.
 Any more would create confusion in distinguishing between groups.
 Play around with hues, lightness, and saturation to create distinctiveness between colors.

 It’s also important to maintain overall cohesion to not create unintentional bias by highlighting certain variables more than others.

-A sequential palette is used when the variables are numeric and typically portrayed in a sequential form.
-Often in a sequential palette, lightness or hues are the distinguishing factors between variables.
+A sequential palette is used when the variables are numeric and typically portrayed sequentially.
+Often in a sequential palette, the lightness or hues are the distinguishing factors between variables.